CA653/wtcti110/README.md

 # About Me
 ## My Interests, well, a few
 * I'm really into music, perhaps most but not all kinds.
 The list of generes I like is longer than the list of those I don't.
-I also enjoy dancing and playing music
+I also enjoy dancing to and playing music
 ## Recommended Websites
 * [Pandora](https://www.Pandora.com)
 	* This is my go to site for streaming music.
 I know a lot of people are more into Spotify, but I guess I started on Pandora so early that its still my preferred music streaming service.